Fierykev/LDPRT/README.md

 Hence, after the BFGS is completed, model normals are replaced with the direction of Zonal Harmonic lobe axis.
-Since the BFGS algorithm needs the gradient of the objective variables, Mathematica was used to compute the gradient of a l=0,...,5 Spherical Harmonic.
+Since the BFGS algorithm needs the gradient of the objective variables, Mathematica was used to compute the gradient of the 6th degree Spherical Harmonic.

 <p align="center">(approximately .01 difference for single lobe which is not noticeable)</p>